eljefe303030/Melius/README.md

 9. Choose the Mod Installation Location and Downloads Location paths you set earlier for the installation and mod download folders.
 10. Click the **Install** button to start the installation.
 11. If you have a premium Nexus membership, it will install automatically, if you don't, you will have to click slow download for each and every mod.
-12. Once completed, it's installed.
+12. Once completed, it's installed. **It will take a while to install, check your Task Manager to check it is using the CPU or Disk before assuming it has crashed/hung.**

-If there are any issues with the installation, start Wabbajack again and it will continue from where it left off. **Do not press the retry button, as it can delete the whole installation.
-Instead, close and restart Wabbajack if there are any installation issues.**
+If there are any issues with the installation, including any "Download failed" messages, press the 'retry' button or start Wabbajack again and it will continue from where it left off.

 ## Post-installation Steps
 ### Root Builder
 *For your information only, this step is done automatically*

 The list uses Kezyma's Root Builder to keep the game root folder clean.
-Any mod that needs to be installed in the game folder is instead added to MO2 with a special file structure, and is then added to the game folder whenever the game is running.
+Any mod that needs to be installed in the game folder is instead added to MO2 with a special file structure, and is then added to the game folder whenever the game is running and then removed again after exiting the game.

 ### Stock Game
 *For your information only, this step is done automatically*

 Melius uses the Stock Game method.
 This is essentially a copy of Starfield included with the installation folder.
-This means that everything is completely separate from your Steam installation of Starfield (which is still required as the game files are not redistributed).
+This means that everything is completely separate from your Steam installation of Starfield (which is still required to install this list, as the game files are not redistributed).
 The folder in question is called Stock Game, located at Melius\Stock Game.
+If Starfield is updated on Steam, you can continue to play this list (as long as you already had it installed), without it breaking due to updates.

 ### Starting Mod Organizer 2
 1. Launch ModOrganizer.exe in the Melius installation folder.
 If you get a popup asking about nxm links.
 Click Yes.